 - 1. This program is designed for full-time students. - 2.
-Successful completion of all required courses with a grade of "C" or better. - 3.
-Students are required to have additional criminal background checks and/or fingerprinting prior to the start of clinical education as requested by specific clinical facilities.
-Failure to receive an acceptable criminal background/fingerprinting check at any time will result in removal from the PTA program. - 4.
-Students are required to sign an Abilities Statement verifying their ability to perform activities that are essential to the safe and competent performance of job-related activities. - 5.
-Students are required to submit and maintain all required health records, health insurance, and valid CPR in order to progress through the program. - 6.
-Students are required to demonstrate that they have maintained competency in all skills taught throughout their progression through the program.
+Successful completion of all required courses with a grade of "C" or better.

+3. Students are required to have additional criminal background checks and/or fingerprinting prior to the start of clinical education as requested by specific clinical facilities.
+Failure to receive an acceptable criminal background/fingerprinting check at any time will result in removal from the PTA program.

+4. Students are required to sign an Abilities Statement verifying their ability to perform activities that are essential to the safe and competent performance of job-related activities.

+5. Students are required to submit and maintain all required health records, health insurance, and valid CPR in order to progress through the program.

+6. Students are required to demonstrate that they have maintained competency in all skills taught throughout their progression through the program.
 Failure to demonstrate continued competency will result in removal from the program.

+First Comester (4 E ava d't-)

-First Semeste r (15 credits)
+First Semester COM 101 or (15 credits)

-COM 101 or Fundamentals of Speaking
+Fundamentals of Speaking 2

 COM 102 Interpersonal Communication 3

 HSC 147 Growth and Development 3

 PTA 100 Fundamentals of Physical Therapy 2

 PTA 150 Therapeutic Procedures I 3

 PTA 180 Clinical Kinesiology 4

-Second Semester (16 credits)
+Second Semes tor (16 credits)

-PSY 100 Introduction to Psychology 3
+PSY 100 Introduction to Psychology

-PTA 160 Therapeutic Procedures II PTA 195 Introduction to Disease PTA 200 Therapeutic Modalities PTA 220 Therapeutic Exercise I PTA 230 Clinical Education I Third Semester Elective Computer Lit.
-Elective(s) PHL 244 Ethical and Legal Issues in Health Care PTA 198 Soft Tissue Management PTA 225 Therapeutic Exercise II PTA 240 Clinical Education II 2 PTA 200 Therapeutic Modalities PTA 220 Therapeutic Exercise I PTA 230 Clinical Education I Third Semester Elective Computer Lit.
-Elective(s) PHL 244 Ethical and Legal Issues in Health Care PTA 198 Soft Tissue Management PTA 225 Therapeutic Exercise II PTA 220 Therapeutic Exercise I PTA 230 Clinical Education I Third Semester Elective Computer Lit.
-Elective(s) PHL 244 Ethical and Legal Issues in Health Care PTA 198 Soft Tissue Management PTA 225 Therapeutic Exercise II PTA 230 Clinical Education I Third Semester Elective Computer Lit.
-Elective(s) PHL 244 Ethical and Legal Issues in Health Care PTA 198 Soft Tissue Management PTA 225 Therapeutic Exercise II 4 PTA 230 Clinical Education I Third Semester Elective Computer Lit.
-Elective(s) PHL 244 Ethical and Legal Issues in Health Care PTA 198 Soft Tissue Management PTA 225 Therapeutic Exercise II 4 Elective Computer Lit.
-Elective(s) PHL 244 Ethical and Legal Issues in Health Care PTA 198 Soft Tissue Management PTA 225 Therapeutic Exercise II 1 Elective Computer Lit.
-Elective(s) PHL 244 Ethical and Legal Issues in Health Care PTA 198 Soft Tissue Management PTA 225 Therapeutic Exercise II redits) PTA 198 Soft Tissue Management PTA 225 Therapeutic Exercise II 3 PTA 198 Soft Tissue Management PTA 225 Therapeutic Exercise II 3 2 PTA 240 Clinical Education II 4 2 Fourth Semester (6 c redits) PTA 250 Clinical Education III 5 PTA 280 Clinical Concepts 1 Major/Area Requirements (14 c redits) BIO 111 Anatomy and Physiology - Normal Structure and Function 5 ENG 111 Composition I 4 HSC 101 Healthcare Terminology 1 MTH 160 Basic Statistics 4

-Notes
+PTA 160 Therapeutic Procedures II 3

+PTA 100 PTA 195 Introduction to Disease 2

+PTA 195 PTA 200 4

+PTA 200 PTA 220 Therapeutic Modalities

+Therapeutic Exercise I Clinical Education I 4

+PTA 230 1

+Third Semeste r (14 credits)

+Elective Computer Lit.
+Elective(s) •

+PHL 244 Ethical and Legal Issues in Health Care 3

+PTA 198 Soft Tissue Management 2

+PTA 225 Therapeutic Exercise II 2

+PTA 240 Clinical Education II 2

+Fourth Semest er (6 credits)

+PTA 250 Clinical Education III 5

+PTA 280 Clinical Concepts 1

+Major/Area Re quirements (14 credits)

+BIO 111 Anatomy and Physiology - Normal Structure and Function 5

+ENG 111 Composition I 4

+HSC 101 Healthcare Terminology 1

+MTH 160 Basic Statistics 4

+Minimum Cred its Required for the Program: 65

+05

+Notes:

-These courses may be taken before admission to the Physical Therapist Assistant program.
+\These courses may be taken before admission to the Physical Therapist Assistant program.
 (It is strongly recommended that students complete the general education courses before entering the Physical Therapist Assistant program.)
 Students may transfer or substitute equivalent general education courses or a healthcare terminology course required for the Physical Therapist Assistant program.